Mskhanna/reactjs-stopwatch/README.md

 # React.js based Stopwatch
-The provided code represents a Stopwatch app implemented using React.js.
+A Stopwatch app implemented using React.js.
 The app displays a stopwatch with hours, minutes, and seconds.
 It allows users to start, stop, resume, and reset the stopwatch.

 ## Functionalities:
 - Start: Starts the stopwatch from 00:00:00s.